ChekTek/medium-shortcuts/README.md

-# medium-shortcuts
+# Medium Shortcuts

-Browser extension to display keyboard shortcuts while writing on Medium.
+This adds a list of keyboard shortcuts to the Medium editor window.